soroushetemad/Dijkstra_PathPlanning/README.md

 ## Overview

-This Python code implements Dijkstra's algorithm for pathfinding in a 2D grid-based environment.
-The primary purpose of this code is to find the optimal path between a user-defined start and goal position on a 2D map containing obstacles.
+This Python code implements Dijkstra's algorithm for pathfinding on a 2D map.
+The primary purpose of this code is to find the optimal path between a user-defined start and goal position on map containing obstacles.
+A cool feature about this program is that it is modular since it allows the user to feed it any image of a map with obstacles outlined in black.
+The obstacle detecting threshold can be changed in the code as well for detecting obstacles of other colors.
+This program utilizes perception knowledge (ENPM673) for detecting the obstacles that have dark pixel intensity.

 ## Features